Funding

 Applications accepted all year round

-This 3-year self-funded PhD will be based in the School of Biological Sciences and will be supervised by , and
+This 3-year self-funded PhD will be based in the School of the Environment and Life Sciences and will be supervised by , and

 The work on this project involves: